 Next comes the overlap in time between Nehemiah and Ezra.
 We know that they are contemporaries, because Nehemiah explicitly mentions Ezra in his book:

 And all the people gathered as one man into the square before the Water Gate.
 And they told Ezra the scribe to bring the Book of the Law of Moses that the Lord had commanded Israel.
 So Ezra the priest brought the Law before the assembly, both men and women and all who could understand what they heard, on the first day of the seventh month.
-(Ezra 8:1-2)
+(Nehemiah 8:1-2)

 But those details are for later.
 Let’s start with the next chronological marker.